mixpanel/docs/pages/docs/data-structure/advanced/ad-spend.md

 ## Gathering Data from Ad Networks

 Different ad networks provide different ways to access their raw data.
 Some allow you to manually download a CSV export that can be transformed into the above format and sent to Mixpanel.
-Most networks also have APIs that allow you to automate exporting the metrics that you’re interested in.
+Most networks also have APIs that allow you to automate exporting the metrics that you're interested in.

 <aside>
 💡 Note: Some of these APIs require registration and permissions with the underlying platform, please read their docs to set this up.